Practice Starters – Pick a Card!

-New from Paul Harris and Faber Music, and launched at Music Education Expo in London today, “Practice Starters” is a pack of cards which aims to kick start and refresh your practice sessions.
-And it’s a lot of fun!..
+Created by leading educator Paul Harris and brought to us by Faber Music, “Practice Starters” is an innovative pack of cards which aims to kick start and refresh your practice sessions.
+As we’ll see, it’s a great learning resource, and a lot of fun!..

 All about practice